-In common with many not-for-profit organizations, the Organization derives a portion of its revenue from donations, fundraising events and program revenues, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, my verification of these revenues was limited to the amounts recorded in the records of the entity and I was not able to determine whether any adjustments might be necessary to revenue, excess of revenue over expenses, assets and financial position.
+In common with many not-for-profit organizations, the Organization derives a portion of its revenue from donations and fundraising events, the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, my verification of these revenues was limited to the amounts recorded in the records of the entity and I was not able to determine whether any adjustments might be necessary to revenue, excess of revenue over expenses, assets and financial position for the years ended December 31, 2021 and 2020.
+My audit opinion on the financial statements for the year ended December 31, 2020 was also modified because of the possible effects of this limitation in scope.